kota-kinabalu

 Language:

-Kota Kinabalu, the capital of Malaysia's Sabah state, is a multilingual city with a diverse linguistic landscape.
-The most commonly spoken language is Malay, which is the national language of Malaysia.
-English is also widely spoken, particularly in business and tourism sectors.
-Additionally, many locals speak indigenous languages such as Kadazan-Dusun and Bajau.
-Mandarin and other Chinese dialects are spoken by the city's Chinese community.
+In Kota Kinabalu, the capital city of Malaysia's Sabah state, the most commonly spoken languages are Malay and English.
+Malay is the national language, while English is widely understood and used in business and tourism.
+Indigenous languages such as Kadazan-Dusun and Bajau are also spoken, particularly by the native communities.
+Mandarin and other Chinese dialects are spoken among the Chinese community.